Released: 10th January 2005

 Chart run: 16-32-50

 It came as a surprise to absolutely no-one that as 2005 dawned, Pop! were staring down the barrel of a make-or-break single.
 But if nothing else, they went out on top.
-Or, as close to the top as they were ever going to get.
+Or, as close to that as they were ever going to get.

 You can only really admire the tenacity of Pete Waterman, who was almost single-handedly fighting the corner of pop music in the mid-’00s long after most other acts had packed up and gone home.
 His utopian vision of a mixed-gender pop group topping the charts was bold but futile.
 The moment had passed and even the most ardent fans of pop music had reluctantly accepted that things were shifting.
 R&B, indie and rock were growing in dominance and pop was an increasingly dirty word, as the genre tried to distance itself from the bubblegum sound of yesteryear.
 All of which was rather unfortunate for Pop!, for that was the very fibre of their DNA.
 If Steps had been “ABBA on speed”, then Pop! were Steps on speed; their first two singles drew immediate – and obvious – influences, albeit as a hi-NRG take on the template.
 Neither track managed to crack the top ten, which left the group needing to pull something out of the bag for their third single.
 And that’s the real shame with Serious, for the odds were so stacked against Pop! that there was a sense of inevitability about whatever they did next.
 But if anything was going to change their fortunes, then this was it.

 The track is a rather dramatic change of pace, but probably the sort of thing the group should have been doing to start with.
-Of course, as with any new single from a mixed-gender act, we must start by comparing it to other headline acts.
-But with Serious, there is no immediately obvious parallel to draw.
-At a stretch, it could just about be a distant relative of S Club’s Seeing Double album, if you require a reference point.
+Of course, as with any new single from a mixed-gender act, there were comparisons to other headline acts featuring a similar dynamic.
+But with Serious, there’s no immediately obvious parallel to draw.
+At a stretch, it could just about be a distant relative of S Club’s Seeing Double album, if a reference point is required.
 Unlike the previous singles, which were more suited to high-intensity aerobics, this is a slightly mellower effort, which sits in that grey area somewhere between mid-tempo and uptempo.

 The production is a veritable cacophony of sounds from the outset; Serious opens with a jangly, shimmering synth melody, which eschews that same, timeless ABBA-esque quality that Pete Waterman was so good at emulating.
 It never quite becomes a prominent feature of the track, though.
 Instead, Serious opts for distorted sirens and scratchy keyboard riffs that give it a dramatic neon-infused late ‘80s/early ‘90s flavour.
 Maybe it’s just the association with the video (and that eye-catching single cover), but it feels like the sort of track that could have popped up in Baywatch.
 This track is big.
 It’s bold.
 And it’s a playful pastiche that stays on the right side of parody.
 Indeed, all of the elements together give Serious an almost tropical-pop vibe.
 Well, if you’re going to arrive late to jump on one bandwagon, you may as well board the next one early.